What is CORS?

 For example, Kusk makes it easy to configure CORS on your APIs within x-kusk extension — i.e. having an OpenAPI schema like this:

-Sounds easy, right?
-But there’s more — what if you want a specific set of endpoints exposed to a browser?
-Kusk can handle that, too!
-Just specify cors option inside an x-kusk extension on the path level (or even more precisely — at the operation level) — and Kusk will generate a separate set of Mappings for each route with corresponding CORS settings!
+Just specify CORS option inside an x-kusk extension on the path level (or even more precisely — at the operation level) — and Kusk will generate a separate set of Mappings for each route with corresponding CORS settings!

 Adopting an OpenAPI to define your APIs bring many advantages to both the developers and consumers of those APIs.
 Why not make Ops life a little bit easier too?